vladrich/x11-window-search/README.md

 In `$FVWM_USERDIR/fvwm-window-search` directory will be `etc/config.json.sample` file.
 Rename it to `etc/config.json`.

-* `pageonly` means list only windows that are now on your virtual page.

 * `selhook` is a command that dmenu runs after each selection.
 It must contain `%s` where dmenu will insert a (shell quoted) selected